HugoBarnes/hugobarnes.github.io/README.md

-# Tom Finley's Personal Site
+# Hugo Barnes' Personal Site

 This is the Github pages repository for my private site, meant to be rendered using [Jekyll](https://jekyllrb.com/).
 This is not meant to be publicly consumed